Do I Need a Permit?

 As well as from a planning permit from Council, you may also require approval for your proposal under other legislation.
 Examples include:

 - Building Permit - Building permits are required for most works such as a new building, extensions, alterations or change of use of an existing building.

 - Liquor License - Liquor Licenses are required for the sale and/or consumption of alcohol from the Victorian Commission for Gambling and Liquor Regulation.

 - Septic Tank Permit - Permits must be obtained from Council's Health Protection Unit for septic tanks where sewerage is not available.

-- Footpath Trading Permits - Approval is required from Council's Compliance Unit for dining or the display of materials on the footpath.
+- Footpath Trading Permits - Approval is required from Council's Local Laws - Community Safety Team for dining or the display of materials on the footpath.

 - Crown Land - Approval is required from the State Government for use or development of Crown Land.